Last updated on September 25, 2021

 The normal range for stage 4 to begin is anywhere from age 12 to 18.
 It is quite a large range, but there is a lot of variance between individuals.
 You are on the late end of the normal range, but nothing too unusual.

 Late bloomers are defined to be boys who don’t show outward signs of puberty by the age of 14.
-It is not unusual for a boy to miss the early signs and not realize he is changing until he reaches stage 3, but in this case, we are talking about someone who doesn’t have the outward signs and is 14 years old or older.
-I don’t know if this applied to you or not.
+It is not unusual for a boy to miss the early signs and not realize he is changing until he reaches stage 3, but in this case, we are talking about someone who doesn’t have outward signs and is 14 years old or older.
+I don’t know if this applies to you or not.
 It wasn’t something you mentioned.

 Response: